neurolab-ju/ans-os/README.md

 Response is done by gaming mouse with smalles possible latency (wired) which has orange and blue label on it represents buttons to press as answer on main experimental task.
 - Orange - LMB
 - Blue - RMB

-## Newer versions possible modifications
-- [ ] Answers are picked in blank gap called BlankAnswer
-- [ ] Contains custom log file
-- [ ] After experiment finish there is overview screen (sketchpad)
-- [ ] New instuction stimuli (start in 3..2..1...go, this is testing you can try this out, this is pause do what you want)

-# Additional recommendations @MisaPlassova
- 1. Prepare and send me new instructions
- 2. Think about SB task in tablet (it takes some time to code it and test it - several weeks)
- 3. Test final experiment (behavioral) before 2nd pilot
- 4. Define training (Zácvik) - whichi stimuli and instruction and form